-"I graduated with a degree in Geography in 2016 and also completed the Plymouth Award for 784 hours of volunteering work.
+"I graduated with a degree in Geography in 2016 and also completed 784 hours of volunteering work.
 I always wanted to do a gap year after University as I wanted a break from studying, to do something completely new whilst also learning more about global justice issues, poverty, development and climate change, seeing what I learned in my Geography degree in practice.

 Previously I had done a lot of fundraising and campaigning for the Catholic Agency for Overseas Development (CAFOD) and I decided to apply for CAFOD’s gap year programme Step into the GAP.
 CAFOD’s gap year scheme is an opportunity to volunteer in the UK, gain experience, develop leadership skills and visit an international CAFOD partner.
 As a participant you live and work in one of CAFOD’s UK placements for an academic year, learning more about yourself, your faith and the world we live in whilst inspiring others to make a difference.
 This year I was based at St Mary’s Catholic Academy in Blackpool, working as part of the chaplaincy team getting students involved in CAFOD’s work.